Emily Ratajkowski Bares Her Booty In A Thong Lace Bodysuit On Instagram

 “I was trying to evoke the feeling of a confident girl who wears her bathing suit all day and how that attitude would translate when you’re not at the beach.
 I asked myself: How exactly does that feeling fit into our lives in New York?
 Ultimately it is about a cotton panty that you have on around the house and then wear out to get coffee.”

-Photos from the shoot were well received by fans, featuring Emily in a variety of lingerie pieces.
-She was seen posing in front of the store, as well as casually browsing drinks, holding a lighter and even sitting on shelves that held newspapers.
+Photos, per Instagram, from the shoot were well received by fans, featuring Emily in a variety of lingerie pieces.
+She was seen posing in front of the store as well as casually browsing drinks, holding a lighter, and even sitting on shelves that held newspapers.

 The line is a collaboration with her partner, Kat Mendenhall.
-The two have known each other from high school.
+The two have known each other since high school.

 “We are both from San Diego though we have lived in New York City for a long time.
 I always want something that feels really good or comfortable but isn’t high-maintenance.”